wooyek/django-babel/README.rst

  * A middleware class that adds the Babel `Locale`_ object to requests.
  * A set of template tags for date and number formatting.

-This is a hard fork of django-babel_
+This is a hard fork of django-babel_ casued by a time consuming nitpicking in `pull request #39 <https://github.com/python-babel/django-babel/pull/39>`_

 .. image:: https://img.shields.io/pypi/v/django2-babel.svg
     :target: https://pypi.python.org/pypi/django2-babel